stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 StackBlitz is secure, shareable, and satisfying.

-There is no greater buzzkill than having to fiddle with the deployment and build tools config before you can start coding. **StackBlitz takes care of all of the setup**: from forking and installing dependencies to configuring build tools and hot reloading.
-Working on StackBlitz feels exactly like working on your local dev environment - minus the frustrating parts.
+There is no greater buzzkill than having to fiddle with the cloning and installing before you can start coding. **StackBlitz takes care of all of the setup**: from instantly cloning and installing dependencies to configuring build tools and hot reloading.
+The beauty of StackBlitz is that it just works.

 ### Key features:

-- 🔒 **unmatched security**: all development is happening in your browser tab, including running Node.js, git, package managers (npm, yarn, pnpm), and local extensions.
-- ⚡️ **shockingly fast**: the entire dev environment spins up in milliseconds - even reinstalling `node_modules` is as simple as refreshing the page, with pnpm running up to four times as fast as locally!
+- ⚡️ **Shockingly fast**: The entire dev environment spins up in milliseconds - even reinstalling `node_modules` is as simple as refreshing the page, with pnpm running up to four times as fast as locally!
+- 📍 **It's just in your browser**: All development is happening directly in your browser.
+We're running Node.js, git, package managers (npm, yarn, pnpm), and local extensions all right from your browser.
+It's like local, but better.
+- 🔒 **Secured by browser sandboxing**: Backed by the most battle tested and trusted environment in the world.
-- 💻 **works online and offline**: continue your work even when you lose the Internet connection midway.
+- 💻 **Works online and offline**: Continue your work even when you lose the Internet connection midway.
-- 🔥 **your environment is always online**: your apps never go to sleep and have no bandwidth limits - share the URL with as many friends, colleagues, and communities as you’d like!
+- 🔥 **Your environment is always online**: Your apps never go to sleep and have no bandwidth limits - share the URL with as many friends andcolleagues as you’d like!
+- 🐞 **Seamless debugging**: With Chrome Dev Tools for both front- and backend apps!
-- 🆓 **always free for Open Source**: you're the future of the web development and we love you.
+- 🆓 **Always free for Open Source**: You're the future of the web development and we love you.
-- **seamless debugging** with Chrome Dev Tools for both front- and backend apps!

 ![Preview & debug](./assets/what-is-sb-intro.gif)

-## What is StackBlitz used for?
+## How can you use StackBlitz?

 ### Delightful docs